0x000dea7c/dumb/README.md

 - X Refactor, create a renderer module with a decent API.
 - X Add bound checking to framebuffer somehow.
 - X "Flood fill".
 More like filled primitives.
 - X Parametrise AVX2 / SSE / SSE2.
+Only AVX2.
 - X Create vector data types to improve readability.
 - X Improve triangle rasteriser.
 - X Add colours per vertex and interpolation
-- Optimise it with SIMD
+- X Optimise it with SIMD
-- Test case with triangles that share edges.
+- X Test case with triangles that share edges.
-- Change code to handle share edge case.
+- X Change code to handle share edge case.
-- Can Heron's formula be used instead?
+- Clipping for all primitives.
+- Basic transformations (rotation, scaling)
 - Stop.
 Write and understand everything you did about the triangle rasterisation.
 When writing about it, say that it's only for edu. purposes
-- Clipping for all primitives.
-- Basic transformations (rotation, scaling)
+- X Can Heron's formula be used instead?
 - Textures
 - Batch draw calls